 - works on paper (posters, flyers, protest signs, etc.)

 Who Should Donate

-- Anyone who has something about the LGBT communities of DC, MD, and VA
+- Anyone who has something about the LGBTQ communities of DC, MD, and VA

 - People of all ages, backgrounds, and affinity groups